Rik Wouters: Final years

 Having returned to Belgium, Wouters borrowed 10,000 francs in order to buy a block of land upon which he built a house based on his own architectural designs.
 He and Nel moved into the new home in the spring of 1914.

 The First World War enveloped Belgium in 1914 and Wouters was mobilised to the front for over 6 weeks near the city of Liège.
 After the final fortress there fell, he fled from the Germans with his unit.
 He then arrived in Antwerp and was deployed in Fort Haasdonk.
 Wouters also got his first individual exhibition (in Giroux hall) during this year however the symptoms of his disease were beginning to manifest.
 He was captured and was taken to prisoner-of-war camps in Amersfoort and Zeist, but was provided with materials to paint and draw with.
 During this time, however, Wouters began to develop eye cancer and his health worsened.

 In 1915, he was released from the camp on health-related grounds and was reunited with his wife, Nel.
 In these years he lived with Hélène in an apartment in Amsterdam.
 The sombre tone of his paintings reflects his worsening health, seen in works such as Self-portrait with black eye patch (1916) and Rik with black eye dressing (1916).
 Wouters lost his eye to cancer 3 months before his death on 11 July 1916.

 Hélène remained in Amsterdam until 1919.
-She then moved backed to Belgium and remarried with a doctor.
-Hélène died in 1971 at 85 years of age.
+She then moved backed to Belgium and remarried.
+She died in 1971, aged 85.